ConnorOnTheWeb/next-15-tailwind-4-themes/README.md

-This web app will detect the user's system light/dark mode setting and provide select options to switch themes.
+This boiler provides nothing but a Next 15 web app, with Tailwind 4 ready to go, capable of detecting the user's light/dark mode and the logic to declare/ select/ switch themes.

 Elements will respond to Tailwind's `dark:` class prefix while in dark mode.

 Feel free to start your theme-capable project from here, I'll keep this repo as a boilerplate until Tailwind 4 leaves beta.

 Special thanks to Fin for writing [Implementing Dark Mode and Theme Switching using Tailwind v4 and Next.js](https://www.thingsaboutweb.dev/en/posts/dark-mode-with-tailwind-v4-nextjs), just needed to tweak a few things for this to work.